 4. Visit the flower auction in Aalsmeer – the world’s biggest flower auction is a spectacular sensory experience.
 Each day, more than 20 million flowers from around the world are auctioned in a building that ranks as one of the largest in the world.
 Located in Aalsmeer, a small town on the fringe of Amsterdam, it’s something I recommend to all visitors.
 You can go there on your own (get there early, around 7am) or join a tour.

 5. Hire a bike and head for the country – many people say hiring a bike and exploring Amsterdam’s city centre is a must-do for visitors.
 It’s something I don’t often recommend (especially if you’re not an experienced cyclist) because there are so many distractions when you cycle around the city and it can be dangerous.
 You have to look out for tram rails (cycling into a rail means a sure flip-over and an injury), trams, cars, pedestrians and Amsterdammers on bikes!
-As an alternative, I recommend you hire a bike and explore the nearby countryside.
+As an alternative, I recommend you rent a bike in Amsterdam and explore the nearby countryside.
 It’s a more leisurely experience and the scenery is beautiful.
 My two favourite routes are the path that winds along the western bank of the Amstel River from the heart of Amsterdam to the village of Ouderkerk aan de Amstel, and another path that runs from Amsterdam North to Durgerdam and along the Ijselmeer shore, passing centuries-old fishing villages.
 Another option is to join a bike tour.
 Various companies, like Yellow Bike and MacBike, offer a variety of guided bike tours in and around Amsterdam.

 6. Mingle with the locals in a ‘bruin café‘ – ‘Bruin’ or brown cafés are traditional Amsterdam pubs, some of them centuries old, where locals gather over a beer and talk about everything.
 They’re called brown cafés because of the heavy use of wood in the interior, nicotine-stained walls and dimmed lighting.
 Having a drink at one of the brown cafés is a great way to meet the locals and engage with them in an animated conversation.
 There are brown cafés scattered around the city – some of my favourites include Hoppe (Spuistraat), Café ‘t Smalle (Jordaan neighbourhood), De Pieper (Prinsengracht, near Leidseplein.
 Dating from the 17th century it’s one of the city’s oldest pubs) and In ‘t Aepjen (Zeedijk, near the Central Station).